awsdocs/aws-iot-docs/developerguide/provision-wo-cert.md

 The device is now ready to be delivered to where it will be installed for use\.

 **Important**
 Provisioning claim private keys should be secured at all times, including on the device\.
 We recommend that you use AWS IoT CloudWatch metrics and logs to monitor for indications of misuse\.
-If you detect misuse, disable the provisioning claim certificate so it cannot be used for device provisioning\.
+If you detect misuse, turn off the provisioning claim certificate so it cannot be used for device provisioning\.

 **To initialize the device for use**